The Best Chili recipe is a simple homemade beef chili that’s loaded with flavor. This recipe can feed a crowd.

 - We don’t skimp on the chili powder and we like pure red chili powder, not a pre-mixed chili seasoning.
 We test it by taste but also for a deep red color.

-- It’s best to add your spices through the entire cooking process instead of all at once.
+- It’s best to add your spices throughout the entire cooking process instead of all at once.
 Adding spice and letting it cook into the chili will tell you if you need more but will also keep you from adding too much.

 - We chop up the stewed tomatoes to remove the large pieces in a food processor.
+You can make it as chunky as you want.

 - Allow the chili to simmer until you can no longer detect any flavor from the cans.
 30 minutes to several hours, whatever time you have.